Red Brigades

-1970: the first BR generation
+1970: First BR generation

-The Red Brigades were founded in August 1970 by Renato Curcio and Margherita Cagol, who had met as students at the University of Trento and later married, and Alberto Franceschini.
+The Red Brigades were formed in August 1970.
+Its founders were Renato Curcio and Margherita Cagol, who had met as students at the University of Trento and later married, and Alberto Franceschini.
 Franceschini's grandmother had been a leader of the peasant leagues, his father a worker and anti-fascist who had been deported to Auschwitz.

 The formation of the Red Brigades took place in the context of social struggles in the late 1960s.
-Workers' strikes shook factories (Pirelli and Siemens in particular), which led part of the labor movement to adopt "armed propaganda" as a method of struggle.
-The first actions - destruction of foremen's vehicles or sequestration of executives - reflect the social composition of the armed groups.
+Workers' strikes shook factories, Pirelli and Siemens in particular, which led part of the labour movement to adopt "armed propaganda" as a method of struggle.
+The first actions, such as the destruction of foremen's vehicles or sequestration of executives, reflect the social composition of the armed groups.
 Among the 1,337 people convicted of belonging to the Red Brigades, 70% were workers, service sector employees or students.

-The fear of a far-right power grab in Italy, like the regime of the Colonels in Greece and the military dictatorship of Augusto Pinochet in Chile, in a country still scarred by its recent Fascist past, partly explains why far-left terrorism has developed in Italy more than in any other European country.
-"I grew up with the idea that they were planning a coup, like in Greece or Chile.
+The fear of a far-right power grab in Italy, like the regime of the colonels in Greece and the military dictatorship of Chile led by Augusto Pinochet, in a country still scarred by its Italian fascist past, partly explains why far-left terrorism has developed in Italy more than in any other European country.
+Sergio Segio, one of the figures of the Years of Lead, said: "I grew up with the idea that they were planning a coup, like in Greece or Chile.
 And that they would have killed us.
-In fact, they had already started," explains Sergio Segio, one of the figures of the Years of Lead.
-Between 1969 and 1975, attacks and political violence were mainly attributable to right-wing groups (95% from 1969 to 1973, 85% in 1974 and 78% in 1975).
+In fact, they had already started."
+Between 1969 and 1975, attacks and political violence were mainly attributable to right-wing groups (95% from 1969 to 1973, 85% in 1974, and 78% in 1975).

-While the Trento group around Curcio had its main roots in the Sociology Department of the Catholic University, the Reggio Emilia group (around Franceschini) included mostly former members of the Italian Communist Youth Federation (FGCI) expelled from the parent party for extremist views.
-In the beginning, the BR were mainly active in Reggio Emilia, in large factories in Milan (such as Sit-Siemens, Pirelli and Magneti Marelli), and in Turin (Fiat).
+While the Trento group around Curcio had its main roots in the Sociology Department of the Catholic University, the Reggio Emilia group (around Franceschini) included mostly former members of the Italian Communist Youth Federation (FGCI) expelled from the PCI for extremist views.
+In the beginning, the BR were mainly active in Reggio Emilia, in large factories in Milan (Pirelli, Sit-Siemens, and Magneti Marelli) and in Turin (Fiat).
 Members sabotaged factory equipment and broke into factory offices and trade union headquarters.
-In 1972, they carried out their first kidnapping: a factory foreman for Sit Siemens was held for around twenty minutes whilst pictures were taken of him wearing a placard declaring him to be a fascist.
+In 1972, they carried out their first kidnapping, in which a factory foreman for Sit Siemens was held for around twenty minutes whilst pictures were taken of him wearing a placard declaring him to be a fascist.
 The foreman was then released unharmed.